Effects of Hurricane Katrina in New Orleans: Civil disturbances

 Some initial reports of crime and mass chaos, particularly in stories about the Superdome, were later found to be exaggerated or rumors.
 In the Superdome, for example, the New Orleans sex crimes unit investigated every report of rape or atrocity and found only two verifiable incidents, both of sexual assault.
 On September 1, Chief Eddie Compass reported to news outlets, "We have individuals who are getting raped; we have individuals who are getting beaten."
-September 6, while heading into the city of New Orleans, Oprah Winfrey is stopped by Chief Eddie Compass.
+September 6, while heading into the city of New Orleans, Oprah Winfrey was stopped by Chief Eddie Compass.
 He reported, "We had little babies in there, little babies getting raped."
-Later Oprah Winfrey meets with mayor Ray Nagin who reports, "They have people standing out there, have been in that frickin’ Superdome for five days watching dead bodies, watching hooligans killing people, raping people."
-Rumors of children with slit throats, women being gang raped, and hundreds of bodies piling within the superdome continued to spread.
+Later Oprah Winfrey met with Mayor Ray Nagin, who reported, "They have people standing out there, have been in that frickin’ Superdome for five days watching dead bodies, watching hooligans killing people, raping people."
+Rumors of children with slit throats, women being gang raped, and hundreds of bodies piling within the Superdome continued to spread.
 These reports and others alike in New Orleans further escalated the rumors of rampant rape and crime.
 The department head told reporters, “I think it was an urban myth.
 Any time you put 25,000people under one roof, with no running water, no electricity and no information, stories get told.”
 Based on these reports, government officials expected hundreds of dead to be found in the Superdome, but instead found only six dead: four natural deaths, one drug overdose, and one suicide.
 In a case of reported sniper fire, the “sniper” turned out to be the relief valve of a gas tank popping every few minutes.

 In February 2019, Roland J. Bourgeois Jr., 55, of Algiers Point was sentenced to 10 years in prison for shooting three black men who were trying to flee the area in the aftermath of Katrina.
 He died shortly after.